saidsurucu/rlang-mcp-python/README.md

 > "Generate a boxplot comparing revenue distribution between quarters and departments from my quarterly report data."

-### Alternative: Upload Files Method
+### Directory Structure Method

-If you prefer to upload individual files, ask:
+The recommended workflow uses directory mounting:

-> "I'll upload an Excel file.
-Please save it and then analyze the data for trends and patterns."
+> "Please mount my data directory so you can analyze all my Excel files for trends and patterns."

 ### Complete Workflow Example